What Is Anxiety?!

 So, like any other hero from a story, I returned to the camp and patiently waited for the ant to leave of its own accord.

 As you can see, I’ve not always had a healthy and well-developed approach to fear.

 While the book edges ever-closer to release (Late March/early April, depending on a few things I’m waiting on.
 Fingers crossed for no surprise setbacks…), I want to talk about some ideas here.

 For example, I realised the other day that there’s an important point about what anxiety even is that never quite made it into the book.

-That sounds a little stupid, given that anxiety is one of the most important themes in the book.
+Which may sound a little stupid, given that anxiety is, uh… the point of the book.

 But surely, everyone knows what anxiety is, right?
 It’s a common enough concept, after all.
 So describing it must be completely unnecessary, and I was right to leave it out?

 Well, apparently not, because I didn’t properly know what anxiety was, even while I was living with it.